hjhart/seedboxio-docker-downloader/README.md

 This docker set up allows you to set up a local dockerized Sonarr, Radarr, Jackett, and Resilio Sync, that will automatically hook up to your seedbox.io seedbox instance, straight out of the box.
 It even has an nginx reverse proxy sitting on port 80 to give you a front page to your media services.

+### Caveat:

+**Warning:** This whole README uses the same hostname, psv23232.seedbox.io.
+Anywhere you see that, change it to your seedbox.io hostname.

 # Installation

 Set your seedbox.io name as an environment variable.

 ```
-export SEEDHOST=psb18653.seedbox.io
+export SEEDHOST=psv23232.seedbox.io
 open https://$SEEDHOST/dav
 ```

-* Create a directory called "CompletedDownloads"
+* Create a directory called `CompletedDownloads`

 ```
 open https://$SEEDHOST
 ```

 * Click on the settings icon.
 Go to "Autotools".
-Make sure AutoMove is checked, if torrent's label matches filter /.*/ with the directory, /home/psb18653/files/CompletedDownloads.
+Make sure AutoMove is checked, if torrent's label matches filter /.*/ with the directory, /home/psv23232/files/CompletedDownloads.
 Also check the "Add torrent's label to path"
 ![rTorrent Settings](https://github.com/hjhart/docker-downloader/blob/master/assets/rtorrent_settings.png)

-Now go add that directory in resilio sync.
+Now go add the `CompletedDownloads` directory.

 ```
 open https://$SEEDHOST/resilio